-board_offsetis the base address of a board.DAC_initial_valuesis an array of the voltages that should be written to each DAC during initialization.
+is an array of the voltages that should be written to each DAC during initialization.
 This allows the driver to start the board in a known state.

 18.3 Initialize an Analog Board

 At system initialization, the analog driver's initialization entry point will be invoked.
 As part of initialization, the driver will perform whatever board initialization is required and then set all outputs to their configured initial state.